eliakatz/bird_buzzer/README.md

-# bird_buzzer
+# Smart Scarecrow (bird_buzzer)
-Bird classification with ML
+Bird's classification using ML.

+My first real-world ML project from the idea to a product.
-The project classify the birds by their sound, in order to decide whether to drive them away (dove, crow, myna) or not (sunbird).
+The Smart scarecrow classifies the birds by the frequencies of their sounds, in order to decide whether to drive them away (dove, crow, myna) or not (sunbird).

+It has two parts: The 'brain' and the 'body'.

+The 'brain' (the algorithm):

+Training stage:

+* The trainig of the models is done using audio samples from www.xeno-canto.org.
+* Part of the sampls were processed with Audacity (reducing background noise, cutting silent parts, duplicating sounds in too short samples).

 It converts mp3 files to wav for processing.

-The audio files were downloaded from www.xeno-canto.org.

 The next stage is to activate a buzzer through Arduino or Raspberry PI.